opensearch-project/documentation-website/_search-plugins/knn/radial-search-knn.md

 `max_distance` allows users to specify a physical distance within the vector space, identifying all points that are within this distance from the query point.
 This approach is particularly useful for applications requiring spatial proximity or absolute distance measurements.

 `min_score` enables the specification of a similarity score, facilitating the retrieval of points that meet or exceed this score in relation to the query point.
-This method is ideal for scenarios where relative similarity, based on a specific metric, is more critical than physical proximity.
+This method is ideal in scenarios where relative similarity, based on a specific metric, is more critical than physical proximity.

 Only one query variable, either `k`, `max_distance`, or `min_score`, is required to be specified during radial search.
 For more information about the vector spaces, see [Spaces](#spaces).

 ## Supported cases

 You can perform radial search with either the Lucene or Faiss engines.
-The following table summarizes the radial search use cases by engines.
+The following table summarizes radial search use cases by engine.

 | Engine supported  | Filter supported  | Nested field supported | Search type  |
 | :--- | :--- | :--- | :--- |